 You are here

-Gabriella Friedman works at the intersection of Black and Indigenous studies, with particular interests in speculative fiction, historical fiction, and contemporary U.S. cultural production.
+Gabriella Friedman works at the crossroads of Black studies, Indigenous studies, and contemporary literature.

-Her dissertation argues that Native American and African American speculative fiction reconfigures the conventions of the historical novel to generate decolonial and abolitionist historicizing practices.
-Chapters on Colson Whitehead, Blake Hausman, Octavia Butler, and Stephen Graham Jones demonstrate how non-mimetic tropes concretize the histories of antiblackness and settler colonialism so that readers encounter the past as the tangible infrastructure of the present rather than as a ghostly trace.
-Speculative fiction offers a toolbox for ethical grappling with these histories through quotidian lived practices including tangible care, covert movement, and direct action.
+Her dissertation argues that Indigenous and Black speculative fiction reconfigures the conventions of the historical novel to generate decolonial and abolitionist historicizing practices.
+Chapters on Colson Whitehead, Blake Hausman, and Octavia Butler demonstrate how non-realist tropes make the histories of antiblackness and settler colonialism tangible so that readers encounter the past as the material infrastructure of the present.
+Speculative fiction offers a toolbox for ethical grappling with these histories through practices including tangible care, covert movement, and direct action.

-Gabriella’s publications appear in Modern Fiction Studies and American Quarterly.
+Gabriella’s publications appear or are forthcoming in Modern Fiction Studies, American Quarterly, and American Literature.

-She has taught three First-Year Writing Seminars at Cornell: “Great New Books,” “American Ghosts,” and “Speculative Histories of Slavery and Colonialism.”
-In addition, she taught “(Not) At Home in Multiethnic American Literatures” at Cayuga Correctional Facility through the Cornell Prison Education Program.
+She has taught numerous First-Year Writing Seminars at Cornell: “Great New Books,” “American Ghosts,” “Speculative Histories of Slavery and Colonialism,” "Science Fiction," and "Reading Now."
+In addition, she taught a course called “(Not) At Home in Multiethnic American Literatures” at Cayuga Correctional Facility through the Cornell Prison Education Program.

 - 20th and 21st century American literature